lironzua/jekyll-now/_posts/2018-5-9-ESET-device-blocker-driver-analysis.md

 So the call to `IoCreateDeviceSecure` probably creates the device that this drivers attaches as a filter to the other devices such as my webcam.
 Xrefing the function-pointer to `IoCreateDeviceSecure` leads to some information about the device it opens, I eventually traced the call to the function and ended up looking at `AddDevice` function: `DriverObject->DriverExtension->AddDevice = addDevice;` at `edevmon+0x54D0`.

+The AddDevice function
-So this function is called whenever a device that's in this driver responsibility is attached, so there must be a call to `IoAttachDeviceToDeviceStack` somewhere down this path.
+So this function is called whenever a device that's in this driver responsibility, so there must be a call to `IoAttachDeviceToDeviceStack` somewhere down this path.